blackpuppy/docs/en/development/configuration.rst

 ``app/Config/core.php``.
 This file is a collection of Configure class variable definitions and constant definitions that determine how your application behaves.
-Before we dive into those particular variables, you’ll need to be familiar with :php:class:`Configure`, CakePHP’s configuration registry class.
+Before we dive into those particular variables, you'll need to be familiar with :php:class:`Configure`, CakePHP's configuration registry class.

 CakePHP Core Configuration